Jian-jobs/dream-bank/README.md

-This is my goal to achieve my dream job, automobile vehicle planning engineer.
+This is my plan to achieve my dream job, automobile vehicle planning engineer.

 For me and for all the epople I love